17 March 2017 – 13 May 2017

-White Cube is pleased to present ‘Paper’, an exhibition of new and recent works by Fred Tomaselli.
-As its title suggests, the exhibition focuses on works on paper and includes photograms, collages and interventions onto the front page of The New York Times.
+White Cube presented ‘Paper’, an exhibition of new and recent works by Fred Tomaselli.
+As its title suggests, the exhibition focused on works on paper and included photograms, collages and interventions onto the front page of The New York Times.

 Tomaselli began working on ‘The Times’ series in 2005 during the Bush administration and has increasingly focused on this project in the ensuing years.
 Using large-scale digital facsimiles of the newspaper’s front page, these works highlight the tragedy, reality and absurdity of global politics through the addition of a combination of abstract, sardonic and cosmic imagery.
 Seeing his intervention into this ‘paper of record’, as just another subjective, editorial decision, among the many that go into the production of news, Tomaselli attempts to engage directly with both the images and accompanying text.